rodrigo-dc/testprefix/README.md

 void TP_global_teardown()
 ```

-## Compiling
+## Build issues

-Copy `testprefix.c` and `testprefix.h` to your project.
-Build a test
-application from `testprefix.c` and the other test sources.

 Some POSIX-specific functions are used in `testprefix.c`.
 If possible,
 specify `-std=gnu99` to build it cleanly.

-## Running
+## CLI interface

-Command line options:
+When executed with no arguments, the test application executes all tests
+starting with `test_` and prints the results to the standard output.

+The following options are available to change this default behavior.

 ```
 Usage: ./test_app [-p PREFIX] [-l | -h | -o FILE]